stepzen-dev/examples/with-apollo/getting-started/README.md

 ## Authorization

-In this getting-started the StepZen endpoints are configured to be open endpoints to simplify the setup for Apollo Federation.
+In this getting-started StepZen endpoints are configured to be open endpoints to simplify the setup for Apollo Federation.

 Please follow [with-authorization](../with-authorization/README.md) for instructions